 I've never listened to someone argue for abolishing this particular guideline or rule in the way that I have for some of the others.
 However, I have heard a lot of people breaking it.
 Probably most of us have been victimized in some way by a loose tongue belonging to a fellow-believer.

-A preacher of nearly a century ago who had a lot to say about holiness people and their tongues was "Bud" Robinson.
+A preacher of a century ago who had a lot to say about holiness people and their tongues was "Bud" Robinson.
 Uncle Bud was a colorful character with a real concern for the practical lived-out side of the sanctified life.

-One of his sermon illustrations involved a man who came to Bud confessing: "Brother Bud, my religious joy has all leaked out.
+One of his sermon illustrations involved a man who came to Bud to say, "Brother Bud, my religious joy has all leaked out.
 What is my trouble?"

 "My!" replied Bud.
 "My friend, you keep your mouth open all the time."

-This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church rules -- deal only in theological generalities.
+This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church lifestyle rules -- deal only in generalities.

 However, Bud Robinson was on solid biblical ground when he admonished listeners to "keep that rat hole in your noggin closed."
-That was his south Texas paraphrase of Psalm 15:3.
+That was his Texas paraphrase of Psalm 15:3.